Texas Railroad History - Tower 13 - Houston (Eureka Junction)

 Above: A photo of Tower 13 from Southern Pacific Railroad in Eastern Texas by David M. Bernstein [Arcadia Publishing, 2011].

-In 1914, the H&TC built a 9-mile connecting line south from Tower 13 to West Junction on the Sunset Route.
-This provided an alternate route for trains on the Sunset Route to access downtown Houston.
-Three years later, the Galveston, Harrisburg and San Antonio (GH&SA) railroad built a line paralleling the H&TC line from Chaney Junction (Tower 14) to West Junction via Tower 13.
+In 1914, the H&TC built a 9-mile connecting line south from Tower 13 to West Junction on the Sunset Route, a major route to the west coast owned by Southern Pacific (SP), which also owned the H&TC and other railroads in Texas.
+This new connector provided an alternate route for trains on the Sunset Route to access downtown Houston.
+And while it also allowed west coast trains headed to or from the midwest via Dallas or Texarkana to pass along the west side of Houston, avoiding SP's yards, this became a secondary function as the Dalsa Cutoff was built at the same time to completely bypass Houston.
+Three years later, the Galveston, Harrisburg and San Antonio (GH&SA) railroad, another SP road, built a line paralleling the H&TC line from Chaney Junction (Tower 14) to West Junction via Tower 13.
 Chaney Junction was approximately 3 miles east of Tower 13 on the H&TC line.
 This provided double track between Chaney Junction, Tower 13 and West Junction, and permitted the GH&SA to abandon its original line that ran between Stella (near Pierce Junction) and Chaney Junction via Tower 12.

 All of the railroads involved in Tower 13 eventually became part of Union Pacific (UP).
 The Katy line is abandoned west of Tower 13 and east of Eureka Yard, so only a small portion of the original right-of-way still has tracks.
 The H&TC lines are still in use southeast to downtown and northwest to Hempstead, and the dual lines (H&TC/GH&SA) to West Junction are also intact.
 The precise date that Tower 13 was razed or relocated is unknown.